-- The market price and trading volume of our common stock may be volatile, which could result in rapid and substantial losses for our stockholders. - There can be no assurance that the market for our stock will provide you with adequate liquidity. - Substantial sales of common stock may occur in connection with the distribution, which could cause our stock price to decline. - We are an "emerging growth company" under the JOBS Act, and we cannot be certain if the reduced disclosure requirements applicable to emerging growth companies will make our securities less attractive to investors. - Failure to maintain effective internal control over financial reporting in accordance with Section 404 of the Sarbanes-Oxley Act of 2002 could have a material adverse effect on our business and stock price. - Your percentage ownership in our company may be diluted in the future.
+- Our Manager will not be liable to us for any acts or omissions performed in accordance with the Management Agreement, including with respect to the performance of our assets. - Our Manager's due diligence of potential asset acquisitions or other transactions may not identify all pertinent risks, which could materially affect our business, financial condition, liquidity and results of operations. - The market price and trading volume of our common stock may be volatile, which could result in rapid and substantial losses for our stockholders. - There can be no assurance that the market for our stock will provide you with adequate liquidity. - Substantial sales of common stock may occur in connection with the distribution, which could cause our stock price to decline. - We are an "emerging growth company" under the JOBS Act, and we cannot be certain if the reduced disclosure requirements applicable to emerging growth companies will make our securities less attractive to investors. - Failure to maintain effective internal control over financial reporting in accordance with Section 404 of the Sarbanes-Oxley Act of 2002 could have a material adverse effect on our business and stock price. - · Your percentage ownership in our company may be diluted in the future.